earthlab/earthlab.github.io/_drafts/course-materials/earth-analytics/wk2-get-to-know-r/2016-12-06-R02-start-using-r.md

 ## Use Useful Object Names
 Objects can be given any name such as `x`, `current_temperature`, or `subject_id`.
-However, it is best to use clear and descriptive words when Naming objects to ensure your code is easy to follow:
+However, it is best to use clear and descriptive words when naming objects to ensure your code is easy to follow:

 1. **Keep object names short:** this makes them easier to read when scanning through code.